sonyl/solarismon/README.md

 *#!/bin/sh* with *#!/bin/bash* in the first line of the script.

 3. **openHAB configuration:**
-The example openHAB configuration files (items, persistence, sitemaps) are located unter the "openhab" directory.
+Some example openHAB configuration files (items, persistence, sitemaps) are located unter the "openhab" directory in this repository.
+They define items (measurement values), their graphical representation in the openHAB clients and their persistence strategy.
-Don't forget to activate the MQTT binding, as described in the [openHAB configuration wiki](https://github.com/openhab/openhab/wiki/MQTT-Binding).
+Don't forget to activate and configure the MQTT binding, as described in the [openHAB configuration wiki](https://github.com/openhab/openhab/wiki/MQTT-Binding).
+For me, changing / uncommenting the following two lines of `OPENHAB_HOME/configurations/openhab.cfg` was sufficient.

+        mqtt:tux.url=tcp://tux.home:1883
+        mqtt:tux.clientId=openHAB

 ### Screenshots
 A few openHAB screenshots